From our Free Quilt Block Pattern Library

 The Double Necktie quilt block is a variation on the Bow Tie block.

 Both are made with simple connector corners.
 No triangles to cut.

 Double your fun with two neckties in each block that are sewn as a 9-patch instead of the usual 4-patch.
 Choose from 5 sizes.

 Seam allowances (SA) are a quarter inch unless otherwise noted.

 For pressing, first press the patches flat as sewn to set the seam and meld the thread into the fabric.
 Then open the patches and press again.

 Pick two fabrics with enough contrast so the the small, connector corner units don't get lost.
-This probably isn't a good place for a large scale floral fabric.
+This probably isn't a good place for a large scale floral.

-If you prefer, make each necktie from a different fabric.
+If you prefer, choose different fabrics for each necktie.
 Then cut two #2 and two #3 patches for each 'tie'.

 All the numbers in the chart below represent squares, i.e. 2" represents a 2"x2" square.